 One of the mysteries of the English language finally explained.

-A malignant but often curable disease of lymphatic tissues typically causing painless enlargement of the lymph nodes, liver, and spleen.
+A malignant though often curable disease of lymphatic tissues typically causing painless enlargement of the lymph nodes, liver, and spleen.

 - ‘In Hodgkin's disease, cells in the lymphatic system grow abnormally and may spread beyond the lymphatic system.’